FastComments/fastcomments-docs/src/content/guides/api/items/sso-user-delete.md

 [api-resource-header-start name = 'SSOUser'; route = 'DELETE /api/v1/sso-users/:id'; costPerPageLoad = 1; api-resource-header-end]

-This route allows the removal of a single SSO user by their email.
+This route provides the removal of a single SSO user by their email.

 Note that loading the comment widget again with a payload for this user will simply recreate the user seamlessly.